Chapter 4

 “Around 1920 the Gunns decided that using their vast wealth to fund the construction of a private university would be a suitable, self-aggrandizing legacy.
 It also helped that they already owned the farmland where we are now sitting.”

 Traci thinks the main point of this address could have been more succinctly put without beginning at the time the dinosaurs died out.
 It is the reason that her attention wanders away from their table’s conversation.
 She observes that Batman and Robin are expressing frustration at being near the end of the line for the drinks.
-She hears Robin’s deep voice rise above the hubbub.
-He asks if the beers can be self-service, to move the line faster.
-She suspects there must be some rule against this proposal, because the request is denied.

 Remembering names is a problem for Traci.
 She tries not to worry about it, having read a study that concluded the human brain is bombarded each day with over thirty gigabytes of information.
 That is the equivalent of two complete seasons of Game of Thrones (in high definition).
 With its cast of several hundred, who remembers all of their names?